GZielke/databaseHUCO530/readme.txt

 access to an FTP server.

 1. ALL THESE FILES MUST BE IN THE SAME FOLDER.
 THEY SHOULD BE IN THE FOLDER "MTM".
 	Place the ENTIRE FOLDER on the FTP server.
+They should be on the FIRST LEVEL of the server and not housed within any other folders for proper redirection, or else you will have to edit that within the php files manually.

 	NOTE: This is for proper redirection purposes.
 The current path for redirection is set to "MTM/index.php" etc. Please have a professional present to alter any